 1. Breastmilk provides ideal nutrition for the baby

-The WHO describes breastmilk as the ideal food for infants.
-Safe, clean and always at the right temperature, breastmilk contains all the nutrients a baby needs for the first months of life.
+The WHO describes breastmilk as the perfect food for infants.
+Safe, clean, and always at the right temperature, breastmilk contains all the nutrients a baby needs for the first months of life.

 Colostrum is the first milk that moms will produce before it becomes transitional milk and then mature milk.
-Thicker, more yellow and jam-packed with nutrients (this is why colostrum also goes by the name liquid gold!) is that promotes growth and health in your newborn.
+Thicker, more yellow, and jam-packed with nutrients (this is why colostrum also goes by the name liquid gold!), it promotes growth and health in your newborn.

-Just how magical is breastmilk?
-Well, it’s brimming with antibodies called immunoglobulins that help fight off viruses and bacteria.
-When a mum is exposed to viruses and bacteria, antibodies are transferred through the breastmilk to boost her baby’s immunity.
+Breast milk is brimming with antibodies called immunoglobulins that help fight off viruses and bacteria.
+When a mama is exposed to viruses and bacteria, antibodies are transferred through the breastmilk to boost her baby’s immunity.

-And even more amazing is that breastmilk will change when a baby is sick.
+And even more impressive is that breastmilk will change when a baby is sick.
 Researchers believe that a mother’s baby can know this through the baby’s saliva.
 How amazing is that?

 4. Breastfeeding helps prevent childhood obesity

-One reason behind this is because, with direct latching, babies are less likely to overfeed.
-Unlike with bottle feeding where moms or caregivers will be more likely to encourage babies to finish a bottle, directly feeding on the breast places no pressure on the baby.
+One reason behind this is that, with direct latching, babies are less likely to overfeed.
 When they’re full, they will simply stop nursing.
+With bottle feeding, mamas or caregivers will be more likely to encourage babies to finish a bottle.

 5. Breastfeeding may help children become smarter

-Although it does not mean that formula-fed babies can’t be smarter than breastfed babies, several studies have shown that breastfed babies have slightly higher IQ.
-In a Brazil study, experts have pointed out that those who breastfed for at least a year performed better in intelligence tests.
+Although it does not mean that formula-fed babies can’t be more intelligent than breastfed babies, several studies have shown that breastfed babies have slightly higher IQs.

 Breastfeeding Benefits for Moms

-1. Breastfeeding helps mum recover from childbirth more easily
+1. Breastfeeding helps mamas recover from childbirth more easily

-Breastfeeding may look effortless but it actually burns about 500 calories a day.
-Not only does breastfeeding stimulate the release of oxytocin which triggers the let-down reflex but also causes the uterus to shrink and return to pre-pregnancy size.
+Breastfeeding may look effortless, but it burns about 500 calories a day.
+Breastfeeding stimulates the release of oxytocin, which triggers the let-down reflex and causes the uterus to shrink and return to pre-pregnancy size.
 Plus, it also reduces postpartum bleeding.
-As such, it’s no wonder why breastfeeding moms seem to lose their postpartum weight faster.

 2. Breastfeeding reduces the risk of postpartum depression